mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Auto DJ allows you to automatically load tracks from the Auto DJ playlist when the current track is nearly finished, and crossfade into it.
 See :ref:`library-auto-dj`.

+AutoDJ does not take into account the volume of each track, nor the frequency content, nor the rhythms, so it's not intended to be a replacement for a human DJ.
+However, it is good enough to give a human DJ a break without a major disruption to the mix.

 Loading tracks into Auto DJ
 ---------------------------